alphagov/government-service-design-manual/Copy and content/styleguide.md

     ------------

-    Write **all** numbers in numerics (including 1 to 9) except where it’s part of a common expression and it would look strange, eg ‘one or two of them’.
+    Write **all** numbers in numerics (including 1 to 9) except where it's part of a common expression and it would look strange, eg 'one or two of them'.
 Use common sense:

     One of the 13 words in this sentence is causing problems: this 1.

-    This sentence would be better with ‘one’ as the final word.
-If a number starts a sentence, write it out in full ‘Thirty-four hula-hoops found in researcher’s filing cupboard’ except where it starts a heading.
+    This sentence would be better with 'one' as the final word.
+If a number starts a sentence, write it out in full 'Thirty-four hula-hoops found in researcher's filing cupboard' except where it starts a heading.

     For numerals over 999 – insert a comma for clarity.
-‘It was over 9,000’ Spell out common fractions, such as one–half, but use a % sign for percentages, so 50%.
+'It was over 9,000' Spell out common fractions, such as one–half, but use a % sign for percentages, so 50%.

-    Use ‘500 to 900’ and not ‘500–900’.
+    Use '500 to 900' and not '500–900'.

     Millions
     --------

     Always use million in money (and billion), eg £138 million.
-Use millions in phrases eg “millions of people”.
+Use millions in phrases eg "millions of people".

     2.17 Money
     ----------

     Use the £ symbol – £75

-    Don’t use decimals unless pence are included – for example use:
+    Don't use decimals unless pence are included – for example use:
     £75.50 but not £75.00.

-    Don’t use ‘£0.xxm’ for less than £1 million.
+    Don't use '£0.xxm' for less than £1 million.

-    Write out ‘pence’ in full – ‘calls will cost 4 pence per minute from a landline’.
+    Write out 'pence' in full – 'calls will cost 4 pence per minute from a landline'.

     2.18 Organisations
     ------------------

-    All organisations are singular, for example: ‘the government has decided to sell assets’.
+    All organisations are singular, for example: 'the government has decided to sell assets'.

-    Departments don’t take the definite article, for example: ‘DVLA’, not ‘the DVLA’
+    Departments don't take the definite article, for example: 'DVLA', not 'the DVLA'

-    Use ‘local council’, instead of ‘local authority’ where possible.
+    Use 'local council', instead of 'local authority' where possible.

     2.19 Quotes and speech marks
     ----------------------------